Welcome to our online Parent Packet

 - EHS Lingo

-Textbooks for the 2016-2017 school year may be purchased online through MBS Direct beginning July 18, 2016.
-Shipping is free the week of July 18.
-After the first week, ground shipping will be charged at a flat rate of $5.99.
+Textbooks for the 2021-2022 school year may be purchased online through BNC Services/MBS Direct beginning July 19, 2021.
+You will receive an email containing detailed instructions from BNC either on that date or just prior to that date.
+Note that shipping is free the week of July 19, After the first week, ground shipping will be charged at a flat rate of $5.99.

-We recommend MBS Direct’s Fast Pass Ordering, which will bring up every required book for each course in which your student is enrolled.
+We recommend MBS Direct’s Fast Pass Ordering using your Student ID number, which will bring up all required books for each course in which your student is enrolled.
 With each selection you may choose new or used books.
 Your order will be packed within one business day and shipped via UPS to your home.

-The required summer reading is also available for purchase through MBS Direct and may be found under Summer Programs.
-Summer reading books are also available in the Campus Store.
+The required summer reading is available for purchase now through MBS Direct, and may be found under Summer School &Summer Reading 2021.
+Choose English, then the course in which you will be enrolled for 2021-2022.

 Please review the Student Handbook for the approved school dress code.
-To view and download the 2015-2016 Handbook, click here.
-The 2016-2017 Handbook will be available in early August.
+The 2021-2022 Handbook will be available online in August.
+Hard copies will be distributed to each family in Advisory.

-EHS uniforms may be purchased from Lands’ End, Mills Uniform Company, and Parker Uniforms.
+EHS uniforms may be purchased from Lands’ End and Mills Uniform Company.
 For details on ordering, click here.

 The balance due on charges on student accounts will be paid by ACH debit from your bank account on the 15th of each month.